ADMISSION REQUIREMENTS FOR ONLINE MBA: MASTER OF BUSINESS ADMINISTRATION

 guidance if deemed unsuited for the program at the time of the application.

-1. Understand the dynamics of organizational environments and the scope of business management.
+1. Analyze the organizational dynamics and the scope of business administration.

-2. Develop the executive skills and enhance personal leadership qualities needed to implement competitive and successful management strategies.
+2. Create executive skills and personal leadership qualities necessary to implement competitive and successful leadership strategies.

 EMBA COURSE DESCRIPTIONS